 Tuition & Fees

-Total tuition and fees for the 2017-18 academic year of the MTM program will be approximately $51,000 for California residents and approximately $63,000 for Nonresidents.
-All students enrolled in the joint MTM program are students of both the UC Berkeley and UCSF campuses, but each student is assigned to, and pays tuition and fees directly to, one “home campus.”
+All students enrolled in the joint MTM program are students at both the UC Berkeley and UCSF campuses, but each student is assigned to, and pays tuition and fees directly to, one home campus.
 Berkeley-based students pay tuition and fees in two installments (fall and spring semesters), while UCSF-based students pay in three installments (fall, winter, and spring quarters).
-For specific details regarding tuition and fees at the two campuses, visit the following pages:
+Admitted students will be informed of their home campus assignment after admissions decisions are released.

 - UCSF – Translational Medicine (Joint UCSF/UCB program) – MTM

-The above costs do not include any cost of living estimates.
-Both UC Berkeley and UCSF try to estimate the cost of housing and other necessities.
-Those estimates can be found at the
+Both UC Berkeley and UCSF provide estimates of the cost of housing and other necessities, which can be found at the following links:

-along with additional resources for graduate students planning for their time in the Bay Area
+Here are some additional resources for graduate students planning for their time in the Bay Area:

 The University of California is committed to efforts to make quality education as affordable and accessible as possible.
-The MTM program helps to implement this committment with a number of opportunities for financial aid.
+The MTM program helps to implement this commitment through the issuance of two different types of awards: